Police Community Support Officers (PCSOs)

 Do you have the skills we are looking for?

 We look for all kinds of skills, because we know it takes all kinds of people to protect the public.
 Problem solving, compassion, resilience, respect, courage and teamwork.
-These are the qualities we are looking for, and if you think you might have the skills to serve why not apply or sign up for our job alerts.
+These are the qualities we are looking for, and if you think you might have the skills to serve why not sign up for our job alerts.

 In order to truly reflect the communities we serve, we’re particularly keen to recruit those with language skills, people from black, Asian and other minority ethnic backgrounds, and other under-represented groups.
 If you meet this criteria we can help, supporting you with your application and recruitment.
 Email us at [email protected]